oracle/graal/docs/reference-manual/native-image/JNI.md

 ## Loading Native Libraries

-When loading native libraries using `System.loadLibrary()` (and related APIs), the native image will search the directory containing the native library before searching the Java library path.
+When loading native libraries using `System.loadLibrary()` (and related APIs), the native image will search the directory containing the native image before searching the Java library path.
 So as long as the native libraries to be loaded are in the same directory as the native image, no other settings should be necessary.

 ## Reflection Metadata